math2001/FileManager/docs/references/settings.md

 - `explicitly_refresh_sidebar` Each time you run a command that affects any file, if this option is set to true, FileManager will refresh the sidebar for you.
 Note that you can do this by running `Project: Refresh Folders` in the command palette.
-- `menu_without_dirstraction`  When a FileManager's command is not enabled, it will still appear in the sidebar's context menu, except if you set this option to `true`.
+- `menu_without_distraction`  When a FileManager's command is not enabled, it will still appear in the sidebar's context menu, except if you set this option to `true`.
 - `show_*_command` Each FileManager's command has a settings starting with `show_`, the command name without the `fm_` and finishing by `_command`.
 If set to `false`, this command